Shaher11/articles-using-laravel-api/Readme.md

-# This is a simple Article project with title and body using Laravel & API
+# This is a simple Article project with title and body using Laravel, API and Vuejs

-## we are going to us Laravel, APIs and Vuejs.
+## We are going to create full CRUD app using Laravel, APIs and Vuejs.

 ## Installation